SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 in the air a little here to say "I didn't write the `Makefile` and I've never used `bwa`".

 Luckily, Martin has recently [drafted a pull request](https://github.com/samtools/samtools/pull/371) to `samtools` for a new subcommand: `addreplacerg`.
-It's purpose?
+Its purpose?
 Adding and replacing RG lines and tags in BAM files.
-More usefully, at least to us, it's default operation "mode" is to tag "orphan" records (reads that have no RG line -- exactly the problem I am facing) with the first RG line found in the header.
+More usefully, at least to us, <strike>its default</strike>[^4] it offers an operation "mode" to tag "orphan" records (reads that have no RG line -- exactly the problem I am facing) with the first RG line found in the header.

 Perfect.
 I'll just feed each final bridged BAM I have to `samtools addreplacerg` and maybe, just maybe,